rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 ------

 While I'm not a great fan of `GitHub <https://github.com/>`_ you should create an account and develop any code you write in it.
 For better or worse it's a good place to show your portfolio of code.
 People can look at the quality and how often you update.
 Plus it's a good way to backup your code and get experience using a distributed version control system and an issues tracker.
 There are other, similar, repositories, but GitHub is the 800 pound gorilla at the moment.

 Broadening experience
 ---------------------

 When you know one language reasonably well you should try another DIFFERENT language.
-Even the best language constrains the way you think and solve a problem, so exposing yourself to a very different language helps to broaden your view.
+Even the best language constrains the way you think about and solve a problem, so exposing yourself to a very different language helps to broaden your view.
 Languages like C, Python, Java, Forth or even an assembly language are useful in this respect.
 I would even go so far as to recommend installing Scheme and plowing through the first few chapters of `SICP <https://mitpress.mit.edu/sicp/>`_.
-You will be
-exposed to a very different approach to problem solving.
+You will be exposed to a very different approach to problem solving.

 Side projects
 -------------

 You won't get anywhere if all you do is follow an online tutorial and do the exercises.
 Even if it a really good tutorial.
-You have to take a solution (yours, or the tutorial one if one is given) and try to critique the code: is that a good way?
+You have to take a solution (yours, or the tutorial one if one is given) and try to critique the code.
+Is that a good way?
 Could it be more readable?
 Would a different algorithm be faster or more clear?
 Try to solve a more generalised problem than that given in the tutorial.
-I have found that the early `Google Code Jam <https://code.google.com/codejam>`_ problems to be very good at making you sweat, particularly those that have time and memory constraints.
+I have found the early
+`Google Code Jam <https://code.google.com/codejam>`_ problems to be very good at making you think and sweat, particularly those that have time and memory constraints.
 There are other sites that have problems you can try.

 Even better, try to solve the exercise in a different language.
 That's a really